metagenlab/zDB/README.md

 Running zDB in conda is likely the easiest way as it does not require to install either singularity or dockers, but comes with several drawbacks:
 - django will be run in native mode, without nginx and gunicorn and should not be used to set up a web-facing database (it is fine for a local access)
 - containers allow us to have a precise control of the environment where the webapp is run; it is less the case for conda environment.
 Despite our best care, running the webapp in conda might not work due to local differences.
+- *some conda environments have numerous dependencies: to speed the installation, we strongly recommend the use of [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community)*

 Of note, zDB has been tested on singularity v3.8.3 and v3.8.4 but should work on more recent versions.
 If you opt to use singularity, it can be installed with the following command: